texadactyl/diyca/README.md

 Therefore, the primary goal of this project is to allow developers to unit test programs which make use of X.509 certificate based authentication and cryptography.
 Thus, when it is time to migrate to more stringent testing environments (E.g. integrated system testing and user acceptance testing), the only thing new will be the target environment details since the developers will have gained experience with a Certificate Authority operations, X.509 certificates, and managing the user's private key.

-This project is already proven running the web server on an Intel/AMD environment (Biostar Celeron board) and a Raspberry Pi 2 & 3 (ARM 32-bit processor with 1GB RAM).
+This project is already proven running the web server on various Intel/AMD hardware and Raspberry Pi 2, 3, and 4.

 Licensing
 ---------